 The following organizations can be good places to start searching for more information on the financial planning industry:

-In Canada, the Financial Planning Standards Council develops, enforces and promotes standards for financial planning in Canada; the Financial Advisors Association of Canada has information on designations of financial advisors; and the Mutual Fund Dealers Association of Canada is the national self-regulatory organization and representative of firms that sell mutual funds in Canada.
+In Canada, the Financial Planning Standards Council develops, enforces and promotes standards for financial planning in Canada; the Financial Advisors Association of Canada has information on the designations of financial advisors; and the Mutual Fund Dealers Association of Canada is the national self-regulatory organization and representative of firms that sell mutual funds in Canada.

 In the US, a CFP has passed a rigorous test administered by the Certified Financial Planner Board of Standards about the specifics of personal finance; and planners at the National Association of Personal Financial Advisors are fee-only, which means their only revenue comes from their clients.